-8.4 Repeated Courses [rev. 2015-2016]
+8.4 Repeated Courses [rev. 2020-2021]

 All attempts at a course will appear on the student's transcript.
-The term and cumulative GPA calculations will include all attempts in the calculation.
+The term GPA calculations will include all attempts in the calculation.
 The Degree GPA will only include the highest grade achieved in the calculation.
 The Degree GPA will not change after a credential has been conferred if courses are repeated.

-8.5 Grade Point Average (GPA) [rev. 2017-2018]
+8.5 Grade Point Average (GPA) [rev. 2020-2021]

 The Grade Point Average (GPA) is a weighted average.
-Each course is assigned credit hours; the number of grade points per course is determined by multiplying the credit hours by the numeric grade point value of the official grade earned for that course.
-The grade point total is then divided by the attempted credit hours.
+Each course is assigned credits; the number of grade points per course is determined by multiplying the credits by the numeric grade point value of the official grade earned for that course.
+The grade point total is then divided by the attempted credits.
 The resultant quotient is the grade point average.

-8.6 How GPA is calculated [rev. 2015-2016]
+8.6 How GPA is calculated [rev. 2020-2021]